-We will provide lists and direction for you, however, you shouldn't need them after a few weeks. "...men and women who welcome our direction yet are confident in approaching the task at hand autonomously."
+We will provide lists and direction for you each day, however, you shouldn't need them after a few weeks. "...men and women who welcome our direction yet are confident in approaching the task at hand autonomously."
 If you know, for example, you have cabins to clean and the lawn to mow, and it's raining outside, it would make sense to clean the cabins, since wet grass will clog the lawnmower.
 Or, if vacuum seal bags need to be labeled, and a cabin needs to be painted, and it's sunny out, we expect you to paint the cabin, even though labeling bags may be 'easier.'
 Next, we expect you to manage your time wisely.
 For example, if you are 'clocked in,' yet have a few minutes between the 'big items' on your daily list, please get something else done.
+For example, if you are the guide, one of your morning responsibilities is to outfit the guests in appropriate rain gear, boots, etc before the day begins.
+Most guests come down to the Fish House, where the rain gear is stored, between 8:00 a.m. (when you're supposed to 'clock in') and 8:30.
+If they don't arrive at 8:00 a.m., that is a great time to prepare for the evening's fish processing, for example, by labeling vacuum seal bags, boxing frozen fish, and so on; other things you can do in that area while you wait.
+Please don't just kill time, postponing those jobs till later, when you may not have enough time to get everything done.